icytree/dbe-info/src/site/notes/Hotkey Sequence in the Browser - Part A.md

 ---
 {"dg-publish":true,"permalink":"/hotkey-sequence-in-the-browser-part-a/"}
 ---
-(Assuming you are on Windows, using a generic browser that is maximized aka not in a split view)
+(Assuming you are on Windows using a maintsream browser)

 - Part A
 	- Sequence 1